Determinism and Free Will

 The paradox of volition

-The resolution of this paradox is to posit two entities: an Experiential Processing System whose reactions are completely determined by antecedent causes, and a Abstract Processing System that can appreciate the pertinent cause-and-effect principles and use these understandings to arrange things in ways that promote intended outcomes.
+The two-mind model is a metaphor to help make sense of the puzzle of will.
+This model posits two entities: an Experiential Processing System whose reactions are completely determined by antecedent causes, and a Abstract Processing System that can appreciate the pertinent cause-and-effect principles and use these understandings to arrange things in ways that promote its intended outcomes.

-Exercising will is costly — requiring effort and attention.
-Responding effectively during emotionally provocative moments requires some preparation, because your best cognitive resources will not be available to you at these critical moments.
+Developing the ability to exercise your will during the critical moments of crisis requires the investment of effort and attention.
+Understand this: during high-risk situations your best cognitive resources will not be available.
 Professional athletes and performers are in a similar predicament.
-They must perform nearly perfectly during the critical moments when there is a lot riding on excellent or heroic performance.
-To achieve the capability of performing well when doing so is difficult, they rehearse and practice the intended response sequences until they can perform them automatically.
+They must perform nearly perfectly during the critical moments when there is a lot riding on excellent performance.
+So they rehearse and practice the intended response sequences until they can perform them automatically.

-There are payoffs for investing the time and effort to develop the power of your will.
-Familiarity with the cause-and-effect principles that determine the phenomena you experience and the practical skills to intentionally influence these phenomena enable you to act according to your interests rather than counter to them.
-The low hanging fruit are the great benefits reaped when you stop self-sabotaging.
+There are payoffs for investing the time and effort to know yourself.
+Familiarity with the cause-and-effect principles that determine the phenomena you experience and the practical skills to intentionally influence these phenomena enable you to act in accord with your interests rather than counter to them and begin to reap the great benefits that come to those who stop self-sabotaging.